iabraham/bioe205/lectures/lec04/index.md

 ## Correlation & covariance
 Given two signals, one natural question to ask is how _similar_ are the signals?
 Can we associate some number or measure to a signal or a pair of signals that can tell us how similar they are?
-We have already defined mean and variance for a signal.
+We have already defined the mean and variance for a signal.
 Thus one naturally asks if they are sufficient.

 \collaps{**Question:** Can you construct two signals $x$ and $y$ such that